status-im/nimbus-eth2/docs/the_nimbus_book/src/developers.md

 ### Ubuntu guide

+> ⚠️  Parts of this guide may now be out-of-date.

 See [this excellent resource](https://medium.com/@SomerEsat/guide-to-staking-on-ethereum-2-0-ubuntu-medalla-nimbus-5f4b2b0f2d7c) for detailed step-by-step guide on how to stake on eth2 with Ubuntu.

 It contains instructions on how to: